Brown Trout

 Brook Trout

-Actually a char, it has light spots on a dark background (the reverse of a Brown Trout) and distinctive white leading edges on its lower fins.
+Actually a char; look for light-colored spots on a dark background and white leading edges on the lower fins.

 Frequently Asked Questions